 Choose the Aligned Dimension tool on the Dimension toolbar and select the endpoint of the opening of the slot as shown in Figure 6.20.
-By picking the line on the right followed by the line on the left, the dimension text will appear on the side picked second.
+By picking the line on the right followed by the line left. the the dimension text will appear on the side picked second.